vestrel00/contacts-android/index.md

 or Java), or you are looking to create your own full-fledged Contacts app with the same capabilities as the native Android Contacts app, this library has you covered!

+Documentation and how-to guides are all available and linked in the repository.
 The GitHub wiki hosts the [project roadmap][project-roadmap].
 It contains all planned work and release schedules, which are  organized using issues, milestones, and projects.

 You can also learn more about this library through the articles I wrote about it =)